-HOW and WHEN to take apixaban (Eliquis®)
+HOW and WHEN to take edoxaban (Savaysa®)

-- Follow the instructions given to you by your pharmacist at the anticoagulation clinic - Take your dose every morning and every night at the same time - It may be taken with or without food - This medicine is available in different pill sizes and shapes.
-Be sure you know your pill size, shape, and dose instructions.
+- Follow the instructions given to you by your pharmacist at the anticoagulation clinic - Take your dose every day at the same time - It may be taken with or without food - This medicine is available in different pill sizes and colors.
+Be sure you know your pill size and dose instructions.

-Be sure your prescription is refiled on time and you do not miss a dose, because this can increase your risk of having a blood clot.
+Be sure your prescription is refilled on time and you do not miss a dose, because this can increase your risk of having a blood clot.

-• If you miss a dose, take it as soon as you remember that day and tell your pharmacist at the anticoagulation clinic immediately.
+If you missed a dose, take it as soon as you remember that day and tell your anticoagulation clinic immediately.
 Take your usual dose the next day.
 Do NOT take two pills at once.